kkga/ter/docs/usage.md

 By default, it recursively searches for all `*.md` files in the current directory and outputs the generated site into the `_site` directory.

-If your markdown content is in some other directory, or you want a different name for the output directory, adjust accordingy, for example:
+If your markdown files are in some other directory, or you want a different name for the output directory, adjust accordingy, for example:

 ```
-deno run -A --unstable https://deno.land/x/ter/main.ts --input content --output _dist
+deno run -A --unstable https://deno.land/x/ter/main.ts --input pages --output _dist
 ```

 ## Local server with live refresh